Bullion VS Currencies

 Chinese Yuan printing plate (left) and banknote (right), 1287 AD - Source

-A historic study of 775 different fiat currencies produced by DollarDaze.org, stated that there is no record of a single fiat currency which has effectively held its value over the long term (e.g. a century or more).
+A historical study of 775 different fiat currencies produced by DollarDaze.org found no record of a single fiat currency that has effectively held its value over the long term.
+Most fail in full within a century's time duration.

-Their study found 20% or 155 fiat currencies examined failed through hyperinflation, 21% were destroyed by war, 12% revoked by independence, 24% were “monetarily reformed”, and 23% are still in circulation perhaps approaching one of the prior mentioned endgames.
+Their study found 20% or 155 fiat currencies examined failed through hyperinflation.
+Some 21% got destroyed by war.
+Another 12% revoked by independence.
+Finally, 24% were “monetarily reformed,” while 23% are still in circulation, perhaps approaching one of the prior mentioned endgames.

-This exhaustive study also found that the average life expectancy for a fiat currency is 27 years, with the shortest life span being merely 1 month.
-An even more sordid and thorough detail on various fiat currency hyperinflations throughout history can be found here.
+This exhaustive study also controversially claimed the average life expectancy for a fiat currency is 27 years, with the shortest life span being merely one month.
+An even more sordid and thorough detail on various fiat currency hyperinflations throughout history can get found here.

-From ancient Rome, to modern day Venezuela, history is replete with examples of poorly managed fiat currency systems ending in broad ranging crisis and prices for common goods consistenly doubling during short timeframes.
+Time durations to collapse or conversion to a new currency unit aside, from ancient Rome to modern-day Venezuela, history is replete with examples of poorly managed fiat currency systems ending at broad-ranging crisis and prices for everyday goods consistently doubling during short timeframes.

-The current British pound sterling has been a defacto fiat currency for 86 years yet it can arguably trace its history and lineage back over 1,200 years.
-For the vast majority of the pound sterling’s history it existed as hard specie money, defined as 12 troy ounces of silver (and later defined in gold).
+The current British pound sterling has been a de facto fiat currency for near 90 years, yet it can arguably trace its history and lineage back over 1,200 years.
+For the vast majority of the pound sterling’s history, it existed as hard specie money, defined as 12 troy ounces of silver (and later established in gold).

 The British Empire’s pound sterling became the reserve currency of the world in 1815 before the US dollar took over the reserve currency role around 1920.
 After Britain ended the pound sterling’s ties to the gold standard in 1931 and following the destruction from WWII, its value as a fiat currency precipitously fell.

-The once proud reserve currency of the world, the British pound sterling is now worth less than 1/154th or 0.65% of its original 12 troy oz silver value.
-In other words, the most successful long standing currency in existence has lost nearly 99.5% of its value since its official Bank of England inception some 324 years ago.
+The once-proud reserve currency of the world, the British pound sterling is now worth less than 1/154th or a mere 0.65% of its original 12 troy oz silver value.
+In other words, the most successful long-standing currency in existence has lost nearly 99.5% of its silver value since its official Bank of England inception some 324 years ago.

-The US dollar has also been debasing steadily and similarly to the British pound in purchasing power, most especially since the founding of the private Federal Reserve central bank in 1913.
+The US dollar has also been debasing steadily and similarly to the British pound in purchasing power, most notably since the founding of the private Federal Reserve central bank in 1913.
 See below.

-Contrary to the proverbial running lie that gold standards provoke banking crisis, the truth is that ever since 1971, the world has seen more and more bank crisis than ever before.
-Recent financial lockdown laws implemented, are likely preparing for further future instability.
+Contrary to the running lie that gold standards provoke many banking crises.
+The truth is that ever since 1971, the world has seen more and deeper bank crises than ever before.
+Recent financial lockdown laws implemented are likely preparing for further future instability.

-Government fiat currency systems today are based on an ever expanding debt and infinite supply design, yet they ironically reside and operate in a world of finite resources.
+Governmental run, fiat currency systems today get based on ever-expanding debt and infinite supply design, yet they ironically reside and operate in a world of finite resources.

-Nations and central banks who use fiat currencies have historically battled between runaway inflationary spells and deflationary debt collapses (e.g. global central bank QE programs were used to quell this).
+Nations and central banks who issue fiat currencies have often historically run into issues ranging between runaway inflationary spells and deflationary debt collapses (e.g., global central bank QE programs were used to defeat this).

-In the vast majority of cases, government sanctioned central bank policies ultimately favor price inflationary outcomes which mostly benefit and grow the size, power, and wealth of those entities which tend to feed closest to the fiat currency creation spigots (governments, central banks, large commercial banks, lobbying corporations, financiers, etc.).
-Those who have first access to currency and credit tend to grow most.
+In the vast majority of cases, government-sanctioned central bank policies ultimately favor inflationary price outcomes which mostly benefit and grow the size, power, and wealth of those entities which tend to feed closest to the fiat currency creation spigots.
+Typically governments, central banks, large commercial banks, lobbying corporations, financiers, etc. The entities who have first access to fiat currency and credit tend to grow most.

 Fiat currency creation springing forth from the Nixon Shock 1971 and the repeal of the Glass Steagall have both heavily contributed to the outsized financialization and growing disparities of wealth within the US economy today.

-In the USA alone there are now more than 70,000 estates worth more than $50 USD million.
-This is about ½ of the world’s super wealthy population, on paper.
+In the USA alone there are now more than 70,000 estates worth more than USD 50 million in wealth.

 The publicly known wealthiest men on paper, are now over and or nearing $100 billion fortunes.